-Looking to go on exchange?
-Learn more by making an appointment with our Education Abroad Advisor or by attending one of our information sessions happening throughout the fall semester!
+Looking to participate in the Student Exchange Program?
+Learn more by making an appointment with our Education Abroad Advisor or by attending one of our information sessions happening throughout the year!

 HOW TO APPLY

 Students may apply for the student exchange program if they meet the following eligibility requirements:

 - 70% average in the most recent semester of study